chrisdfir/WSL2overAnyConnect/README.md

 nameserver 208.67.220.220
 ```

 *Note: If /etc/resolv.conf is not editable, ensure you have elevated privileges when changing the contents of the file.
-You can also try to run `sudo chattr -i /etc/resolv.conf` as this will ensure the file is mutable object.*
+You can also try to run `sudo chattr -i /etc/resolv.conf` as this will ensure the file is a mutable object.*

 5. Run the following command the make `/etc/resolv.conf` an immutable object.
 This will ensure the change to the file is persistent.